kanbang/JRIApp.Core/README.md

 <b>JavaScript (TypeScript actually) HTML5 RIA framework for creating data centric applications</b>
 <br/>
 <p>
-<b>jRIApp</b> – is an application framework for developing rich internet applications - RIA’s.
-It consists of two parts –
+<b>jRIApp</b> â€“ is an application framework for developing rich internet applications - RIAâ€™s.
+It consists of two parts â€“
 the client and the server (<i>optional and has a respective optional db addin for the client side</i>) parts.
 The client side part was written in <b>typescript</b> language.
 The server side part was  written in C# (<i>but potentially can be written in any server side language</i>) and the demo application was implemented using ASP.NET Core MVC project.